Hall and spin Hall viscosity ratio in 2d topological insulators: Hall and spin Hall viscosity ratio

+This is regarded as an infinitesimal analog of the expression (\ref{visco02}).
+At least, in the linear response regime, these two expressions are consistent.
+By using l'Hopital's rule as in the case of the Hall conductivity, we see that it takes a non-zero value,

+This expression is available even in the zero field limit since there is no $B$ dependence.
+Therefore, it can be interpreted as an alternative formula for the Hall viscosity, which is associated with the Widom-St\v{r}eda formula.
+In general, the ratio is given by $\hat\eta_\mathrm{H} = s \hbar/2$ with effective one-particle spin $s$ because the Hall viscosity can be represented as $\eta_\mathrm{H}=s\hbar\rho/2$ \cite{Read:2008rn}.

-We now comment universal behavior of the Hall viscosity for the LLL state.
-The Hall viscosity of the LLL state, which is discussed in \cite{Avron:1995fg,tokatly:2007lsm}, and that of the Dirac zero mode shown in (\ref{visco01}) are given by $\eta_\mathrm{H}=\hbar\rho/4$, yielding $\hat\eta_\mathrm{H}=\hbar/4$.
-Furthermore it is shown in \cite{Read:2008rn,tokatly:2008lsm} that the Hall viscosity of $\nu=1/m$ Laughlin state becomes $\eta_\mathrm{H} = m \hbar \rho/4$ with $\rho=1/(2m\pi\ell_B^2)$.
-Although the value of the Hall viscosity itself is different from the above, after all dependence on the magnetic field provides the universal value, $\eta_\mathrm{H}/B=e/(8\pi)$.
+Let us comment on the universality of the Hall viscosity for the LLL state.
+The Hall viscosity of the LLL state, discussed in Refs.~\cite{Avron:1995fg,tokatly:2007lsm}, and of the Dirac zero mode shown in (\ref{visco01}) are given by $\eta_\mathrm{H}=\hbar\rho/4$, yielding $\hat\eta_\mathrm{H}=\hbar/4$.
+Furthermore, it is shown in Refs.~\cite{Read:2008rn,tokatly:2008lsm} that the Hall viscosity of $\nu=1/m$ Laughlin state becomes $\eta_\mathrm{H} = m \hbar \rho/4$ with $\rho=1/(2m\pi\ell_B^2)$.
+Although the value of the Hall viscosity itself is different from the above, dependence on the magnetic field is universal, $\eta_\mathrm{H}/B=e/8\pi$.
 On the other hand, this universality is not observed in the excited state.
-Indeed the Hall viscosity for more generalized conformal blocks is obtained in \cite{Read:2008rn}, $\eta_\mathrm{H}=(\nu^{-1}/2+h_\psi)\hbar\rho/2$, with a conformal weight $h_\psi$.
-Similarly, the $n$-th LL state gives $\eta_\mathrm{H}^{(n)} = (n+1/2)\hbar\rho/2$ as discussed before.
-These results give a larger value of the ratio $\eta_\mathrm{H}/B>e/(8\pi)$ compared with the LLL state because an excited state has higher spin.
+Indeed, the Hall viscosity for more generalized conformal blocks is obtained in Ref.~\cite{Read:2008rn}, $\eta_\mathrm{H}=(\nu^{-1}/2+h_\psi)\hbar\rho/2$, with a conformal weight $h_\psi$.
+Similarly, the $n$-th LL state gives rise to $\eta_\mathrm{H}^{(n)} = (n+1/2)\hbar\rho/2$ as shown in Refs.~\cite{Read:2008rn,levay:2792}.
+These results yield a larger value $\eta_\mathrm{H}/B>e/8\pi$, compared with the LLL state, since an excited state has a higher spin.